 For Analytics Made Simple: Site Kit

-When your website is new and doesn’t yet have much domain authority or content, you’re probably not expecting much traffic.
+When your website is new and doesn’t yet have much domain authority or content, you’re probably not expecting much organic traffic.
 Plus, if you’re new to website analytics, Google Analytics will look overwhelming.
-But it’s worth taking a few minutes to set this up because when you eventually do care about analytics, you'll be glad to have the data from the very beginning.
+Still, it’s worth taking a few minutes to set this up because when you eventually do care about analytics, you'll be glad to have this structured data from the very beginning.

-You can get a free Google Analytics account with your tracking ID and add it to your site in under five minutes.
+You can get a free version with your tracking ID and add it to your site in under five minutes.

 Once you do that, download Site Kit by Google.